schan/sql-docs/docs/t-sql/language-elements/null-and-unknown-transact-sql.md

 -   To test for null values in a query, use IS NULL or IS NOT NULL in the WHERE clause.

--   Null values can be inserted into a column by explicitly stating NULL in an INSERT or UPDATE statement or by leaving a column out of an INSERT statement.
+-   Null values can be inserted into a column by explicitly stating NULL in an INSERT or UPDATE statement or by leaving a column out of an INSERT statement if the default value of the column is defined as NULL or is not defined.

 -   Null values cannot be used as information that is required to distinguish one row in a table from another row in a table, such as primary keys, or for information used to distribute rows, such as distribution keys.